BabylonJS/Documentation/content/snippets/gamelets/Free_Collide.md

 The following Playground shows the first contact position of two particles and their paths before and after collision.
 Start position and velocities may be set on lines 36 to 39.

-PG: <Playground id="#A4HZTV#1" title="Contact and Rebound" description="Shows the first contact position of two particles and their paths before and after collision." image=""/>
+PG: <Playground id="#A4HZTV#1" title="Contact and Rebound" description="Shows the first contact position of two particles and their paths before and after collision."/>

 This Playground fires particles randomly towards each other to see the effect when they collide.

-PG: <Playground id="#A4HZTV#2" title="Random Collisions" description="Particles are fired randomly towards each other to see the effect when they collide." image=""/>
+PG: <Playground id="#A4HZTV#2" title="Random Collisions" description="Particles are fired randomly towards each other to see the effect when they collide."/>

 ## A Multitude of Particles

 Combining all of the above the following Playgrounds put many particles inside a box and have them collide with the box and each other.

-PG: <Playground id="#HIM0WS" title="Slow Moving Particles" description="Particles inside a box, collide with the box and each other." image=""/>
+PG: <Playground id="#HIM0WS" title="Slow Moving Particles" description="Particles inside a box, collide with the box and each other."/>

-PG: <Playground id="#HIM0WS#1" title="Fast Moving Particles" description="." image=""/>
+PG: <Playground id="#HIM0WS#1" title="Fast Moving Particles" description="."/>

 Maximum speeds, for both,  can be changed on lines 21 to 23.